The Finiteness Threshold Width of Lattice Polytopes: The finiteness threshold width in dimension 4

 \item It has width $2$ and admits a projection onto the polygon $2\Delta_2$.
 There are infinitely of them, although finitely many for each fixed size.

 \item It has width $\ge 2$, and does not admit a projection to $2\Delta_2$.
 There are finitely many of them, regardless the size.
-They are all contained in maximal hollow $3$-polytopes. \end{enumerate} \end{theorem}
+They are all contained in hollow-maximal $3$-polytopes. \end{enumerate} \end{theorem}

-The maximal hollow $3$-polytopes referred to in part (3) have been classified in~\cite{AverkovWagnerWeismantel,AKW15}.
-More precisely, Averkov, Wagner and Weismantel~\cite{AverkovWagnerWeismantel} classified the hollow lattice $3$-polytopes that are not properly contained in any other hollow convex body.
-Then Averkov, Kr\"umpelmann and Weltge~\cite{AKW15} showed that the maximal lattice $3$-polytopes in this sense (which they call $\R$-maximal) coincide with the maximal latttices $3$-polytopes in our sense (which they call $\Z$-maximal).
-It is known that the two notions of maximal hollow polytopes do not coincide in dimensions four and higher~\cite{NillZiegler}.
+The hollow-maximal $3$-polytopes referred to in part (3) have been enumerated in~\cite{AverkovWagnerWeismantel,AKW15}.
+More precisely, Averkov, Wagner and Weismantel~\cite{AverkovWagnerWeismantel} classified the hollow lattice $3$-polytopes that are not properly contained in any convex body without interior lattice points.
+Then Averkov, Kr\"umpelmann and Weltge~\cite{AKW15} showed that the maximal lattice $3$-polytopes in this sense (which they call $\R$-maximal) coincide with the hollow-maximal lattice $3$-polytopes in our sense (which they call $\Z$-maximal).
+It is known that these two notions of maximality for hollow polytopes do not coincide in dimensions four and higher~\cite{NillZiegler}.